wp-plugins/quick-featured-images/README.txt

 The rules are easy to set: choose an image, a taxonomy, a value and save the settings.
 That's it. **You do not need to code.**

 You can add, change and delete every rule whenever you want.
 So you get an **unlimited and precise set of rules** for automatic default featured images in your website.

+= Automatic Default Featured Images: Options =

+You can switch between

+1. **overwriting existing featured images** or
+2. **keeping them unchanged**.

+The latter setting is the default.
+The option is used every time a post is saved.

 = Additional columns in posts lists =